icwong/DiamondTreasureHunterGame/README.md

 <b><font size="50"> Diamond Treasure Hunter Game </font></b>

 A simple, Python-based game using IDLE shell to keep track of the events and results.
+The objective of this game is to collect the most amount of diamonds using various moving mechanisms, while avoiding traps.

 <b> Contributions </b>

 Kevin Luong Ning
 Jenny Liu

 <b> Days Calculator </b>

-A calculator whicch outputs the number of days that has passed
+A calculator whicch outputs the number of days that has passed between two dates the user inputed.

 <b> Lucky Number </b>

-A generator in which the user inputs personal information and interests, in order to generate a lucky number based on their results
+A generator in which the user inputs personal information and interests, in order to generate a lucky number based on their results.

 <b> Turtle Drawing </b>

-Using Python's Turtle graphics, to draw random sketches
+Using Python's Turtle graphics, to draw random sketches.